The Taliban is targeting areas around key provincial capitals, looking for weak spots as foreign troops withdraw

 U.S. Central Command declined to answer questions about the lack of air support and referred to statements made by Defense Secretary Lloyd Austin at a news conference Thursday.
 He said the withdrawal is the primary focus of U.S. forces in Afghanistan.
 The Pentagon has not said when or if U.S. air support for Afghan ground forces would halt completely.

 The wave of violence amid a logistically taxing withdrawal of thousands of U.S. troops will be a key indicator of how Afghan forces will fare on their own.
-While it’s unclear how long the Taliban will be able to sustain the group’s current operational tempo, the continued assaults are eroding the morale of the country’s security forces, according to an Afghan official and Kabul-based diplomat.
+While it’s unclear how long the Taliban will be able to sustain the group’s current operational tempo, the continued assaults are eroding the morale of the country’s security forces, according to an Afghan official and a Kabul-based diplomat.
 The official and the diplomat spoke on the condition of anonymity because they were not authorized to speak to the media.

 Afghan and U.S. officials anticipated an uptick in violence following the withdrawal, and an intense diplomatic effort was initiated earlier this year to avoid such a scenario.
 The United States pressured the two sides to agree to a deal that included a cease-fire and a power-sharing arrangement, but it was unsuccessful.
 Talks are ongoing to reach a similar agreement before the withdrawal is complete.